-This formative study aims to (a) gain an understanding as to why midwives in Cyprus may not be actively engaging in an educational capacity during routine appointments, defining them in behaviour terms using the COM-B and related Theoretical Domain Framework (phase 1) and
+This formative study aims to (a) gain an understanding as to why midwives in Cyprus may not be actively engaging in an educational capacity during routine appointments and (b) propose an intervention guided by the Behaviour Change Wheel.
+While the issue concerns all maternal-child healthcare providers, antenatal education is a core part of midwives' professional role.